 Long Island's other groundhog, Holtsville Hall, also predicted six more weeks of winter.

-Essex Ed in New Jersey did not see his shadow, predicting an early spring.
+Essex Ed in New Jersey hasn't yet made his prediction.

 Meanwhile, Pennsylvania's most famous groundhog on Sunday declared: “Spring will be early, it's a certainty.”